 In some cases, asthma symptoms may continue even after there is no exposure to the irritant, especially if there has been long-term exposure.

-Other occupations that have been associated with asthma include:
+Some occupations associated with asthma include:

-- Detergent and drug manufacturers
+- detergent and drug manufacturers

-- People who work with cereals, such as farmers and agricultural workers, dockers, millers, and agricultural maintenance engineers
+- people who work with cereals, such as farmers and agricultural workers, dockers, millers, and agricultural maintenance engineers

-- Workers in metal or plastic, and solderers, including employees in the electronics and assembly industries
+- workers in metal or plastic, and solderers, including employees in the electronics and assembly industries

-- Woodworkers, especially those who carry out machining and sanding tasks
+- woodworkers, especially those who carry out machining and sanding tasks

-- Vehicle spray painters.
+- vehicle spray painters